KBtechnologies/NeoFloppy/neofloppy.specification.md

           - It may however be supported in the future with specifically designated combinations of Hardware and Software.
       - "Multipath" and "Multi-Host" support has to be provided by backplanes capable of doing so.
         - This feature is to be seen as unsupported but not forbidden.
+          - Future versions may allow said feature, but it'll remain optional for drives and media.
     - A drive with multiple/mixed interfaces may also be discreetly connected as mentioned before.
       - Thus it will appear as if a media has been plugged into the negotiated interface directly.
         - This is done to enshure transparent compatibility between Operating Systems and Media.